Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Abstract

 \section{Abstract}

-Recent progress in (multimodal) large language models ((M)LLMs) has shifted focus from pre-training to inference-time compute scaling and post-training optimization, driven by concerns over limited high-quality real-world data.
-However, these strategies alone are insufficient for advancing model capabilities.
-We hypothesize that \textbf{effective model improvement requires a strong synergy among pre-training, inference-time compute scaling, and post-training optimization}.
-In this paper, we validate this hypothesis in the context of multimodal pre-training for foundation MLLM construction.
-We introduce \textbf{S}elf-\textbf{I}mproving \textbf{cog}nition (\sicog{}), a self-learning framework for constructing next-generation foundation MLLMs by imparting multimodal knowledge and enhancing their systematic cognitive capabilities through multimodal pre-training with self-generated data.
-Specifically, we introduce \cod{}, a step-by-step visual understanding method to improve comprehensive perception, and integrate structured chain-of-thought (CoT) reasoning to support in-depth multimodal reasoning. \sicog{} first equips a base model with systematic perception and reasoning using minimal external supervision.
-The enhanced model then generates candidate image captions and CoT-style reasoning responses for \textit{unlabeled} images and image-question pairs across diverse tasks, which are curated through a self-consistency mechanism.
-These curated samples are subsequently used for large-scale multimodal pre-training, completing a self-learning cycle that strengthens the model’s cognitive foundation.
-Extensive experiments demonstrate that \sicog{} produces next-generation foundation MLLMs with substantially improved multimodal cognition, outperforming prevailing pre-training approaches.
-These findings empirically establish \sicog{} as a promising framework for realizing a complete self-improving paradigm.
+Recent progress in (multimodal) large language models ((M)LLMs) has shifted focus from pre-training to inference-time computation and post-training optimization, largely due to concerns over the availability of high-quality human data.
+However, these strategies alone are insufficient to drive substantial model improvements.
+We argue that effective model advancement requires strong synergy among pre-training, inference-time computation, and post-training optimization.
+In this paper, we introduce \textbf{S}elf-\textbf{I}mproving \textbf{cog}nition (\sicog{}), a self-learning framework for constructing next-generation foundation MLLMs by imparting multimodal knowledge and enhancing systematic cognitive capabilities through multimodal pre-training with self-generated data.
+Specifically, we propose \cod{} for step-by-step visual understanding and integrate structured Chain-of-Thought (CoT) reasoning to support in-depth multimodal reasoning. \sicog{} first equips a base model with systematic perception and reasoning using minimal external supervision.
+The enhanced models then generate candidate image captions and CoT reasoning responses for \textbf{\textit{unlabeled}} images and image-question pairs across diverse tasks, which are filtered through a semantic-similarity-guided self-consistency mechanism.
+These high-quality, self-generated samples enable large-scale multimodal pre-training, creating a self-improvement loop.
+Experiments demonstrate \sicog{}'s effectiveness in developing MLLMs with enhanced multimodal cognition.
+Using only 213K self-generated pre-training samples, \sicog{} achieves significant improvements, including +3.6\% on MMStar and +3.5\% on AI2D, outperforming previous pre-training approaches.
+When combined with post-training techniques for CoT reasoning, \sicog{} yields +9\% gains on MMVet and +8.5\% on ScienceQA.